Last updated on August 14th, 2023

 As mentioned above, the drive along Columbia River is rather short and you can drive it in one day.
 However, with many places where to stop and what to experience, you may want to consider spending one or two nights in a beautiful B&B near the river along the way.
 Especially, taking into consideration how many redesigned hotels, Airbnbs, and privately owned quirky inns are there.

 Skamania Lodge – if you are looking for a beautiful resort in the middle of the wilderness in a peaceful setting near the Cascade Locks, then this lodge can meet all your expectations.
-With comfortable and clean rooms, fantastic service, pool, hot tubs, and beautiful location, Skamania Lodge always gets great reviews.
-Click here to see photos of the property and check availability.
+With comfortable and clean rooms, fantastic service, pool, hot tubs, and a beautiful location, Skamania Lodge always gets great reviews.

 Three Sleeps Vineyard B&B – maybe one of the most romantic places to stay in Columbia River Gorge.
 Built in a Tuscan style, this beautiful property overlooks the private vineyard on mountain slopes.